-The provisions of this handbook are for information purposes only and should not be construed as a contract between Aquinas College ("College") and the student.
+This handbook provides policies and procedures pertaining to students of Aquinas College.
 Failure to read this Handbook does not excuse a student from the requirements and regulations described herein.
 Prior to registration each semester, students must agree to the following statement: "I have read and agree to be governed by the Aquinas College Student Handbook.
 The College reserves the right to amend this handbook at any time.
-Notice of amendments will be sent to all students via the Aquinas College email, and the updates changed in the Handbook posted on our website."
+Notice of amendments will be sent to all students via the Aquinas College e-mail, and the updates changed in the Handbook posted on our website."